drewgwallace/punput_shaping/README.md

 ### 1. Configure Moonraker

-Append to your `moonraker.conf` to enable updates.
+Append to your `moonraker.conf` to enable future updates through the update manager.

 ```ini
 [update_manager punput_shaping]